isabella232/test_artifacts/README.md

 # Updating

-- Create `archive.zip` based on latest release
+- Create `Archive.zip` based on latest release
-- `gradle run` uploads `archive.zip` as the new release
+- `gradle run` uploads `Archive.zip` as the new release

 # API Token